Grønsund Færgegård: History

-was from 1826 to 1923 responsible for operating the gferry service.
+was from 1826 to 1923 responsible for operating the ferry service.
 The use of the building as an inn was discontinued in 1879.
 The building was from 1910 rented out to visitors from Copenhagen in the summer time.

 The ferry was finally superseded by a fixed link when the embankment to Bogø and the Møn Bridge was constructed in 1941–42, allowing for much more efficient automobile travel.

 In 1900, the ferry service was taken over by Stubbekøbing Dampskibsselskab.
 Grønsund Færgegård on Møn went bankrupt in 1929. and the operations were then taken over by Præstø County Council.
-Oræstø County Council wanted to move the ferry service to Stubbekøbing but Stubbekøbing Dampskibsselskabm which operated a service to Hårbølle, in 1933 managed to stop this through a lawsuit.
+Oræstø County Council wanted to move the ferry service to Stubbekøbing, but Stubbekøbing Dampskibsselskabm, which operated a service to Hårbølle, managed to stop this through a lawsuit in 1933.

 On October 2, 1943, the old ferry harbor was used by members of the Danish resistance movement to transport fleeing Danish Jews on fisherman boats to Sweden to escape the German attempt to round up the Danish Jews, as detailed in Bo Lidegaard's book Countrymen.

 Architecture

 The residential building is oriented east-west and is located on the south side of a yard.
-Ot os constructed with timber framing, now lime-washed, and with reed-facing on the two gables and half of the north side.
+It is constructed with timber framing, now lime-washed, and with reed-facing on the two gables and half of the north side.
 It has a half-hipped, thatched roof.
 On the south side of the building is a two-winged main entrance.

 The stable is orientated north-south and is located on the east side of the yard.
 It is built in brick and stands on a foundation of granite stone.
 The walls are finished by a brick cornice.
 It has a half-hipped thatched roof.

 Today

 The house is today used as a holiday home.
 It has been divided into two units.
-On a lawn loated immediately to the west of the building is a stone with an inscription commemorating that Borrehuset once stood at the site..
+On a lawn located immediately to the west of the building is a stone with an inscription commemorating that Borrehuset once stood at the site.
 The inscription mentions that it was constructed in 1705, that the site was subject to archeological excavations in 1942, and that Marie Grubbe used to live in it.